anon-blue/anon.blue/README.txt

                                          o _o

-      empeorororo of what?                                       meaningless
+      empeorororo of what?                                       meaningless  vo ices

-                                 poo kmlkljjknkl
                        I should like to help everyone if possible; Jew gentile, black, white.